-These cute London streets are a breath of fresh air during the gloomy days in London!
+These 7 of London’s prettiest streets are a breath of fresh air during the gloomy days in London!

 Okay, we all know how bad the London weather can be sometimes.
 However, did you know that actually it only rains for about 106 days a year in London?
 That’s less than half of the year, which is not too bad at all!
-Despite the rainy and cloudy days, there is still so much to do and see in London.
-One of the things that can definitely make your day is exploring the cute streets of London.
+Despite the rainy and cloudy days, there is still so much to do and see in the city.
+One of the things that can definitely make your day is exploring the prettiest streets of London.
 I had looked up a few different guides on it and decided to make my own scavenger hunt for London’s prettiest streets!
 And I was most definitely not disappointed.

 There was a Fantastic Removals truck on this street, someone was most definitely moving out.
 I was on the verge of heading in and asking: “WHY?!” 😀 I wonder what on Earth would make people move out!
-But even though this unique crescent-like street has gorgeous houses, my favorite house was not here (not that I would ever refuse to live here for a bit!), it was on….
+But even though this unique crescent-like pretty London street has gorgeous houses, my favorite house was not here (not that I would ever refuse to live here for a bit!), it was on….

 Lancaster Road (W11)